Chart Color Schemes

 Roxby Downs has shown very soft population growth performance across periods assessed by AreaSearch

-The population of Roxby Downs, as estimated by AreaSearch based on analysis of ABS population updates and new addresses validated since the Census held in 2021, is approximately 3,786 as of November 2025.
-This figure represents an increase of 115 people (3.1%) from the previous census count of 3,671 individuals.
-The current population estimate of 3,781 was derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and the validation of two additional new addresses since the Census date.
-This results in a population density ratio of 988 persons per square kilometer, which is relatively comparable to averages observed across other locations assessed by AreaSearch.
-Roxby Downs' growth rate of 3.1% since the census places it within 1.1 percentage points of the SA3 area's growth rate of 4.2%, suggesting competitive growth fundamentals for the suburb.
-Natural population growth contributed approximately 61.0% of overall population gains during recent periods, driving primary growth in the area.
+The Roxby Downs statistical area (Lv2) had a population estimated at approximately 3,786 as of November 2025, based on ABS population updates and AreaSearch's validation of new addresses.
+This figure reflects an increase of 115 people from the 2021 Census total of 3,671, representing a growth rate of 3.1%.
+The latest estimated resident population by AreaSearch, following examination of ABS data released in June 2024, was 3,781, with an additional two validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 988 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The Roxby Downs (SA2) area's growth rate since the census is 3.1%, which is within 1.3 percentage points of the SA3 area's growth rate of 4.4%.
+Natural growth was the primary driver for population growth in the area, contributing approximately 61.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, over this period, the suburb's population is expected to decline by 230 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, which is projected to expand by 34 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and adopts the SA State Government's Regional/LGA projections by age category for areas not covered by this data or for years post-2032.
+According to these projections, the Roxby Downs (SA2) population is expected to decline by 230 persons by 2041.
+However, specific age cohorts are anticipated to grow; notably, the 75 to 84 age group is projected to expand by 34 people over this period.

 Frequently Asked Questions - Population